 Designed by Manuel María de Smith in the regionalist style (4), it was built in 1913 to replace the old terminal of 1882.
-It is the terminal station of two lines, leading to Durango/San Sebastián on one branch line and Gernika/Bermeo on the other.
+It is the terminal station of the line leading to Gernika/Bermeo (until 2018).

 At the entrance to the station, above the name of the former operator, Ferrocarriles Vascongados (Basque Railways), there is a set of shields combining the coat of arms of Bizkaia and Gipuzkoa, entwined with the arms of Alava and the chains from the coat of arms of Navarra.